kswhyte/idea-box/README.md

 # IdeaBox

 Every developer has more ideas than time.
 As David Allen likes to say “the human brain is for creating ideas, not remembering them.”
-In this project, we’ll be building a simple application for recording and archiving our ideas (good and bad alike).
+In this project, I built a simple application for recording and archiving ideas (good and bad alike).

 Throughout the project, one of my focuses was on providing a fluid and responsive client-side interface.
 To this end, I relied on JavaScript and jQuery to implement snappy filtering in the browser, and localStorage to persist all of the wonderful ideas between sessions.